Skip to Content

 Downtown Monterey Park

-Garvey Ave. between Garfield and Alhambra Ave., Monterey Park, CA
+Between Garfield Ave. and Alhambra Ave., Monterey Park, CA 91754

-Celebrate the Year of the Rabbit at the City of Monterey Park’s annual Lunar New Year Festival.
-The festival is happening on Saturday, January 21st (10 am to 9 pm) and Sunday, January 22nd (10 am to 7 pm).
+Celebrate the Year of the Snake at the City of Monterey Park’s annual Lunar New Year Festival.
+The festival will be held on Saturday, January 18th (10 a.m. to 9 p.m.) and Sunday, January 19th (10 a.m. to 7 p.m.).
 This free event features family activities, food, rides, vendors, live entertainment (including Lion and Dragon Dancers), and much more.
+Be sure to check the website for information about free parking and shuttle bus service.

 Lunar New Year